Obesity and its Treatments: An Overview

 To view a PDF version of this article, please click here.

-By now I am sure everyone is tired of hearing the statistics; Americans are obese and the common diseases associated with obesity are increasing at rapid rates.
+By now I am sure everyone is tired of hearing the statistics; Americans are affected by obesity and the common diseases associated with obesity are increasing at rapid rates.

-It is estimated that 64 percent of Americans are overweight or obese (those with a body mass index greater than 25).
+It is estimated that 64 percent of Americans have excess weight or obesity (those with a body mass index greater than 25).
 The costs associated with obesity are also mind boggling (approximately $117 billion in 2000) and continually on the rise.
 With all of this research and information, why are we not able to make a significant change in our approach and to treating obesity?

 The answer lies in the fact that obesity is one of the most complex and confusing problems in medicine today.
 The etiology of obesity includes multiple factors that need to be addressed in order to achieve any significant and sustained weight-loss.
 In addition, physicians have minimal, or no, training in the management of obesity and often lack the time or interest to properly treat these complex patients.
 The goal of this article is to provide a broad overview for patients to understand their treatment options.